Genuine quantum scars in many-body spin systems: Introduction

 Understanding and controlling many-body quantum systems out of equilibrium is a key challenge of modern physics.
 Left to their isolated dynamics, as becoming increasingly possible in ever improving quantum computers and simulators~\cite{gross2017quantum, blatt2012quantum, zhang2017observation, bernien2017probing, monroe2021programmable, mi2022time}, these systems tend to quickly relax to thermal equilibrium, effectively forgetting about their past in the spirit of ergodicity~\cite{polkovnikov2011colloquium,eisert2015quantum,d2016quantum}.
 This fate is as universal as tame, and underpinning it is the seemingly chaotic nature of the many-body Hamiltonian.
 Indeed, the statistical properties of the system's eigenvalues and eigenvectors are in many respect similar to those of certain random matrices~\cite{atas2013distribution}.

 It is known for single-particle systems, however, that chaos can be hindered by quantum scarring~\cite{heller1984bound, berry1989quantum, kaplan1999scars}.
 This is the phenomenon whereby the quantum wavefunction is enhanced along underlying classical unstable periodic orbits (UPOs).
 Scarred eigenstates are less random than chaos would suggest, increasing the chances of finding the system on a UPO it was prepared on and challenging the notion of ergodicity~\cite{kaplan1998linear, kaplan1999scars}.
-Scarring has long been known within single-particle quantum chaos, but its generalization to many-body quantum systems, whose study requires modern quantum simulators and more advanced numerical tools, has remained virtually unexplored~\cite{evrard2024quantumb}.
+Scarring has long been known within single-particle quantum chaos, but its generalization to many-body quantum systems, whose study requires modern quantum simulators and more advanced numerical tools, has remained virtually unexplored, limited to specific recent instances of interacting bosons in a ring lattice~\cite{hummel2023genuine} and a periodically driven spin-1 chain~\cite{evrard2024quantumb}.

 Here, we show that scarring is ubiquitous in many-body systems.
 For a large family of spin chains, we find that exponentially many eigenstates are enhanced along the UPOs of the associated classical dynamics.
 Initializing the system on a UPO enhances the probability of finding it on the same UPO at later times.
 Even in the middle of the spectrum, where entanglement is close to maximal and the eigenstate thermalization hypotesis (ETH) fulfilled~\cite{rigol2008thermalization}, we show that the eigenstates are less chaotic than expected and ergodicity is weakly broken.